line charts for analytics

 labor used (in hours)

-In the end, the goal is to help contractors identify their true costs and profitability, which is otherwise very difficult to do in an industry with so many variables from contract to contract.
-Then, they can use these to inform their estimating, budgeting, and decision-making going forward to make informed financial decisions.
+In the end, the goal is to help contractors identify their true costs and profitability, which is otherwise very difficult to do in an industry with so many variables from contract-to-contract.

 What Is Revenue Recognition?